-While taking advantage of CNC machining saves your operation time in creating products, you should always be looking for ways to make your work better.
+While taking advantage of computer numerical controlled (CNC) machining saves your operation time in creating products, you should always be looking for ways to make your work better.
 Improving the precision of CNC machining in your facility increases their accuracy, but there are other ways to get more from the parts you have machined.
 Consider how you use your in-house CNC equipment and recognize how to balance in-house and outsourced work.
 Understanding these factors can help you get the most from your machines and the precision you require from the created parts.

 Benefits of Improving Positional Accuracy of CNC Machines